gomorpheus/morpheus-docs/getting_started/advanced/ha.rst

 Architecture
 ^^^^^^^^^^^^

-{morpheus} contains the following tiers in the stand-alone deployment
+|morpheus| contains the following tiers in the stand-alone deployment
 configuration: web, application, cache, message queue, search index, and database.
 Each tier can be distributed and deployed on separate servers except for the cache.
 Currently the cache is localized to each